Paws for Heroes Mission

 Sadly, many veterans end up committing suicide.
 The VA estimates that somewhere between 20% and 30% of veterans return home with PTSD.

-In 2020, the VA released updated statistics regarding veteran suicides.
-The data showed that veterans continue to commit suicide at a rate of a 6,435 in 2018.
+In 2021, the VA released updated statistics regarding veteran suicides for the year 2019.
+The report showed that 6,261 veterans committed suicide in 2019.
 Broken down, that is more than 17 veterans, per day.

-How can having a shelter dog help a military member with PTSD?1
+How can having a shelter dog help a veteran with PTSD?1

 Scientific evidence of a dog’s impact on humans has been studied for many years.
 More than 30 years ago, a study produced evidence that the act of petting a friendly and familiar dog lowers a person’s blood pressure, causes the heart rate to slow down, making breathing more regular and causes tensed muscles to relax.
 All of these add up to reduced stress.